Andrewneteye4343/scDock/README.md

 ### Input:
 Available scRNA/snRNA format:
-● barcodes.tsv.gz, features.tsv.gz, matrix.mtx.gz
+● 10X Cell Ranger output (barcodes.tsv.gz, features.tsv.gz, matrix.mtx.gz)
 ● .h5
 ● .txt

 ### Output:
 ● Seurat_object.rds files from Seurat analysis
 ● CellChat.rds file from CellChat analysis
-● Protein structure(s) from top signalings
-● Compound strucutre(s) from cas.txt or fda.txt
+● Protein structure(s) from top signalings (found from CellChat) ● Compound structure(s) from cas.txt or fda.txt
-● Molecular docking results (binding affinity and binding position) based on the strongest intercellular signaling pathways across cell types (you can select the cell types of interest)
+● Molecular docking results (binding affinity and position) based on the top intercellular signaling pathways across cell types (you can select the cell types of interest)

 ### How to use:
 Enter scDock virtual environment and conduct the following command